 Purbeck Film Festival

-Now in its 28th year, the annual Purbeck Film Festival is much loved by visitors and locals.
+The annual Purbeck Film Festival is much loved by visitors and locals.

 There’s also a number of family-friendly films for younger viewers as well as exclusive Q&As and film previews.